 The Group believes that corporation has social responsibility, which is imperative, in promoting the sustainable development of environment.
 In this connection, the Group formulated environmental principles correspondingly to ensure the effective implementation of various measures.
 In production and operation activities, increased use of energy-saving facilities and reduced energy consumption to mitigate or avoid the impact of wasted water, exhaust gas, greenhouse gas, noise and hazardous and non-hazardous waste on the environment; encouraged the staffs to raise environment protection awareness and to acquire knowledge and skills related to environment protection.
-The Group strictly complied with national laws, regulations and policies, such as Law of the People's Republic of China on the Prevention and Control of Atmospheric Pollution, Law of the People's Republic of China on Prevention and Control of Water Pollution and Hazardous Waste Pollution Prevention Technology Policy.
+The Group strictly complied with national laws, regulations and policies.
 The Group has introduced International Environment Management System Authentication ISO14001 and passed such authentication.
-There had not been any non-compliance in relation to any laws and regulations on emissions and environmental protection within the reporting scope during the Reporting Period.
+The Group will still closely monitor emission and environment protection in order to satisfy the required standards under the relevant law and regulations.
+For the financial year ending 31 December 2022, taking the intensities for the year ended 31 December 2021 as the baseline, the Group hopes to maintain the same intensity.
 Looking ahead, we will continuously assess its environment risks so as to formulate appropriate response measures and regularly review.